-The main concern about suggesting three meals is that it may be too much for an owner to handle.
+The main concern about suggesting three meals is that it may be too hard for an owner to handle.
 People often say, “I am not ready to provide lunch for my cat at the midday.
 I have a job and am not coming home just to feed a cat.”
 The truth is, they don’t have to.
-Your cat will do well, even without the lunch.
+Your cat will do well, even without lunch.

 - In the morning, before you leave home

 - At night, just before you go to bed